fleetdm/fleet/docs/Deploying/FAQ.md

 If you would like to manage hosts that can travel outside your VPN or intranet we recommend only exposing the `/api/v1/osquery` endpoint to the public internet.

-If you are using Fleet Desktop, we recommend exposing `/api/latest/fleet/device/*/desktop`.
+If you are using Fleet Desktop and want it to work on remote devices, the bare minimum API to expose is `/api/latest/fleet/device/*/desktop`.
 This minimal endpoint will only provide the number of failing policies.

+For full Fleet Desktop functionality, `/api/fleet/orbit/*` and`/api/fleet/device/ping` must also be exposed.

 If you would like to use the fleetctl CLI from outside of your network, the following endpoints will also need to be exposed for `fleetctl`: